 You can focus on being the heart and brains behind your business by putting Pinterest marketing on software autopilot.

-Three of the four automation strategies shared in this article are features of Tailwind, the most well-known and trusted Pinterest scheduler.
+Three of the four ways to automate your strategy shared in this article are features of Tailwind, the most well-known and trusted Pinterest scheduler.
 Besides rocking the most effective automation features, Tailwind works closely with Pinterest itself and is, of course, an approved Pinterest marketing partner.

 The latter is a key factor in choosing your autopilot software.
-Pinterest allows and – as is the case with Tailwind – endorses the use of third-party software for the good of your Pinterest strategy.
+Pinterest allows and endorses the use of third-party software for the good of your Pinterest strategy.

 There is only one rule – the software you use needs to comply with Pinterest terms and standards.
 Before using any third-party software, make sure it is approved.
 You can find all the approved tools and software in the Partners Directory.